AztecProtocol/aztec-connect-starter/CONTRIBUTING.md

 In the near future, adding a custom bridge to the Aztec network will be permissionless.
 Currently bridges must be added to the Aztec Rollup processor contract manually by the team.
 This is a temporary measure as we bootstrap the network.

 This repo has been built with Foundry.
 Given the inter-connected nature of Aztec Connect Bridges with existing mainnet protocols, we decided Foundry / forge offered the best support for testing.
 This repo should make debugging, mainnet-forking, impersonation and gas profiling simple.
-It makes sense to test Solidity contracts with Solidty not with the added complication of Ethers / Typescript.
+It makes sense to test Solidity contracts with Solidity not with the added complication of Ethers / Typescript.

 For more information, refer to the [README](./README.md).